 Also, one can put a big flat rock near the net and remove all other objects where she can spawn from the tank’s female side.
 When she lays the eggs on this rock, it is then removed to the male’s section of the tank, and the water flow is directed on the rock so the male can fertilize the eggs.

 In any case, – with or without the net, you’ll have to create the conditions stimulating spawning.

 The parents will guard their eggs eagerly.
-Even if the fish couple is kept separately and there’s no hazard, the flowerhorn male can decide that the female is needless here and start attacking her.
-In this case it’s better to remove the female from the tank or to put it back behind the net.
-Flowerhorn cichlid ich fry and juveniles are large and easy to care for.
+Even if the fish couple is kept separately and there’s no hazard, the male can decide that the female is needless and start attacking her.
+In this case, it’s better to remove the female from the tank or to put it back behind the net.
+Flowerhorn ich fry and juveniles are large and easy to care for.